acgrissom/2016-ml-course/assignments/week3.md

 *A.* Writing assignment:

 Read the paper *Learning to Detect Malicious Executables in the Wild* (Kolter et al. 2004).
 You can find it via Google Scholar, Microsoft Academic Search, or similar services.
 Write a brief review of this paper according to the syllabus's guidelines.
 There are two versions of this paper: a shorter conference version with double columns, and a longer journal version.
 Read the conference version.
+(While I could trivially past a link, it's important to know how to find scientific papers yourself, so I'm leaving it to you.)
+You may find the following helpful for your review. http://www.cs.colostate.edu/~cs656/alan-meier.pdf

 *B*.
 Written Homework

 1. Regarding the paper assigned for part A, answer the following questions:
-2.

     (a) What is a relevant feature, and how did this paper determine which features are "relevant?"
 Do you agree with this?
 Why?

     (b) For a binary classification positive, a false positive (FP) is a negative instance incorrectly classified positively,